 To benchmark these findings, we evaluated two well-known clinical biomarkers of inflammation, C-reactive protein (CRP) and serum amyloid A (SAA1), which are commonly used to monitor infection progression.
 Both proteins were significantly elevated in infected samples compared to healthy controls (Supplementary Figure 3).
 As expected, there were no significant differences in the levels of these proteins between samples infected with E. faecalis and E. faecium.
 When analyzed using the EFS approach, these clinically validated biomarkers demonstrated good performance, though they were not among the top performers in our dataset, ranking 12th and 47th respectively.
 Subsequent receiver operating characteristic (ROC) analysis confirmed their ability to differentiate infected from uninfected samples with a high degree of sensitivity and specificity as expected, displaying AUC values of 0.97 for CRP and 0.92 for SAA1 (Supplementary Figure 3).
 These results reaffirm the reliability of CRP and SAA1 as indicators of infection while highlighting the potential of using EFS to discover additional biomarkers that could further enhance diagnostic accuracy.

 Due to the critical role of cytokines as modulators of the immune system, we examined potential differences in cytokine profiles by bacteremia type within our dataset.
 Given that cytokines are not readily detected in plasma using untargeted MS-based proteomics due to their low levels of absolute abundance 45, we utilized a previously reported method to infer cytokine profiles.
-This method leverages known interactions between proteins and cytokines are leveraged to infer cytokine abundance 18.
+This method leverages known interactions between proteins and cytokines to infer cytokine abundance 18.
 Applying this technique, we found that the inferred level of TNF-alpha was significantly increased in EcB infected samples compared to healthy samples, with an adjusted p-value < 0.05 (Supplementary Figure 6).
 Additionally, we observed a trend indicating an increase in many other cytokines in infected samples compared to healthy samples, with IL-6 being notably higher, but they did not reach the statistical significance threshold set at an alpha level of 0.05.

 Differences in Systemic Plasma Profiles Between EcB caused by E. faecalis and E. faecium